ibm-cloud-docs/activity-tracker/ibm-internal-only/global_events.md

 1. Logs go to `logs.private.eu-de.logging.cloud.ibm.com/supertenant/logs/ingest`.
 Replace `eu-de` with whatever location your code is logging in.
 AT regional events also go to this endpoint.
 2. AT global events go to `logs.private.global.logging.cloud.ibm.com/supertenant/logs/ingest`.

+## Super Tenant Sender (STS) in Dallas
+{: #sts_dallas}

+Your service will need an STS in Dallas (`us-south`), even if you don't use it for anything.
+LogDNA needs it for storing a Dallas copy of the ingestion key.
+It will use the STS to authenticate your AT events before storing them in the users' Dallas AT instances.

+1. Does your service already have an STS in Dallas?
+If yes, skip to 2.

+    Otherwise, create an STS in your service's account in the `us-south` region.
+The instructions are [here](/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only?topic=logdnaat-enable_st#STS), sub-step 2 only ("Provision your service's Logging Super Tenant Sender (STS)").
+    - Use a 7-day plan, or whatever plan you want.
+No data will be saved in this STS unless you save it yourself.
+    - Specify `us-south` in the command.
+    - Use the same `name-of-your-service` as you did in `eu-de`.
+This is your CRN service name.
+    - Use the latest ingestion key (last rotated in mid-April).

+2. Get the LogDNA UI URL of your Dallas STS, and slack it to Randy Bertram.

+That's all!
+When LogDNA enables global routing, a copy of your `eu-de` ingestion key will magically appear in the API keys of your `us-south` STS.
+Information on how to rotate the shared ingestion key will be available soon.